-Product Installation
+Product Installation Architecture

-Earlier versions of Apache for MPE/iX were installed under PUB.APACHE.
-Starting with Apache 1.3.14, each Apache version is installed in its own directory tree under the APACHE account and in a group named by its MPE/iX version.
-For example, Apache 1.3.14 has an MPE/iX version number of A.02.00 (VUUFF) so it resides in /APACHE/A0200 (/APACHE/VUUFF).
-The next release of Apache will reside in /APACHE/A0300 and so on.
-A version-specific group is created for each new release of Apache for MPE/iX and all the files for that release are installed under that group.
+Early versions of Apache for MPE/iX were installed under PUB.APACHE.
+Starting with Apache 1.3.14 and continuing with WebWise A.03.00, each web server version is installed in its own directory tree under the APACHE account and in a group named by its MPE/iX version.
+For example, WebWise A.03.00 has an MPE/iX version number of A.03.00 (VUUFF) so it resides in /APACHE/A0300 (/APACHE/VUUFF).
+The next release of WebWise would reside in /APACHE/A0400 and so on.
+A version-specific group is created for each new release of WebWise and all the files for that release are installed under that group.

-The APACHE account and PUB group is still used and file access is still through the /APACHE/PUB directory.
-Symbolic links point from files and directories in PUB.APACHE to their corresponding files and directories in the version-specific group.
+The APACHE account and PUB group are still used, with file access still through the /APACHE/PUB directory.
+Symbolic links point from files and directories in PUB.
+APACHE to their corresponding files and directories in the version-specific group.

-The installation also creates a symlink named CURRENT that points to the active version-specific group, since the system may contain multiple version-specific groups, for example (/APACHE/A0200, APACHE/A0300, etc.).
-To view which version of Apache is the current version:
+The installation also creates a symlink named CURRENT that points to the active version-specific group, since the system may contain multiple version-specific groups, for example (/APACHE/A0200, /APACHE/A0300, etc.).
+To view which version of WebWise is the current version:

 '''

-shell/iX> ll /APACHE/CURRENT
+shell/iX> 11 /APACHE/CURRENT

-lrwxrwxrwx 1 MGR.APACHE APACHE 5 Mar 27 20:03 CURRENT -> A0200
+lrwxrwxrwx 1 MGR.APACHE APACHE 5 Mar 27 20:03 CURRENT -> A0300

 '''

 The symlinks in PUB.APACHE point indirectly via the CURRENT symlink into the version-specific group.
-For instance, the bin directory will point to the bin directory of the CURRENT version, so that a reference to /APACHE/PUB/bin/htpassword accesses /APACHE/A0200/bin/htpasswd.
+For instance, the bin directory will point to the bin directory of the CURRENT version, so that a reference to /APACHE/PUB/bin/htpassword accesses /APACHE/A0300/bin/htpasswd.

 '''

-shell/iX> ll /APACHE/PUB/bin
+shell/iX> 11 /APACHE/PUB/bin

-lrwxrwxrwx 1 MGR.APACHE APACHE 9 Mar 27 20:21 /APACHE/PUB/bin ->
+lrwxrwxrwx 1 MGR.APACHE APACHE 9 Mar 27 20:21

+/APACHE/PUB/bin ->

 /APACHE/CURRENT/bin

 '''